 The South Dakota Youth Tobacco Survey Report (SD YTS) findings summarize current tobacco use patterns among all 6th-8th grade public, nonpublic, and tribal school students in South Dakota.
 The report also provides prevention strategies and recommendations for promoting cessation among South Dakota youth.

-Because South Dakota has one of the highest infant mortality rates in the U.S, the South Dakota Department of Health uses a PRAMS-like survey to help guide the state’s services and programs for new mothers and their children.
+Because South Dakota has one of the highest infant mortality rates in the U.S, the South Dakota Department of Health uses a PRAMS (Pregnancy Risk Assessment Monitoring System) survey to help guide the state’s services and programs for new mothers and their children.

-Along with the SD PRAMS-like report and summary, infographics for breastfeeding, early prenatal care, and smoking during pregnancy are also available for download.
+Along with the SD PRAMS report and summary, infographics for breastfeeding, early prenatal care, and smoking during pregnancy are also available for download.

 South Dakota QuitLine Data Briefs